Campus Safety and Crime Information

 4. The complainant may choose not to report the incident.

-3. Complainants have the right to confidentiality when reporting allegations of harassment, abuse, physical violence, sexual abuse or intimidation.
+3. Complainants have the right to confidentiality when reporting allegations of harassment, abuse, physical violence, sexual abuse, or intimidation.

 4. Complainants have the right to a thorough and professional investigation that protects the rights of both the accused and the accuser.

-5. Complainants have the right to know that criminal sanctions include probation, fines, imprisonment or counseling.
+5. Complainants have the right to know that criminal sanctions include probation, fines, imprisonment, or counseling.

-7. Complainants have the right to assistance in obtaining orders of protection, no contact orders and restraining orders by the Campus Police concerning offenses that occur on campus, when requested and when probable cause exists.
+7. Complainants have the right to assistance in obtaining orders of protection, no contact orders, and restraining orders by the Campus Police concerning offenses that occur on campus when requested and when probable cause exists.

-10. Accusers and accused have the right to simultaneous written notification of outcome at each stage in the process.
+10. Accusers and accused have the right to simultaneous written notification of the outcome at each stage in the process.

 11. Accusers and the accused both have the right to appeal code of conduct decisions.

-12. Complainants have the right to assistance with accommodations regarding academic and work scheduling when requested and reasonably available; whether or not the offense was reported to law enforcement.
+12. Complainants have the right to assistance with accommodations regarding academic and work scheduling when requested and reasonably available, whether or not the offense was reported to law enforcement.
 The location of the offense does not affect this right.

 13. CVCC will not allow any form of retaliation against a complainant for making an allegation of harassment, abuse, physical violence, or intimidation.